 Rules on how the public is consulted on planning applications are set to change too.
 Once land has been categorised, local residents, communities and organisations like the Woodland Trust will have less opportunity to influence planning decisions or defend trees and woods under threat.
 In some cases we’ll have none at all.

 We cannot allow ancient woods and trees to be left defenceless

 These changes would mean unchecked loss for precious ancient woodland, our most precious habitat.
 Its rich wildlife has accumulated over centuries.
 These irreplaceable havens for wildlife now cover just 2.8% of England.
 We can’t afford to lose any more.

 For decades, you’ve helped us fight for ancient woods.
 Through wins – and losses – we’ve battled to secure better protections and rallied against destructive development.

 We need Government to make sure that:

-- ancient woodland is a no-go area for developers
+- ancient woods and ancient and veteran trees must be a no-go area for developers

 - local communities have a say in decisions affecting their trees

 - planning decisions are based on high quality environmental data

 - new development delivers quality tree planting and an increase in tree canopy cover